-The overall enrollment rate was more successful in 2020 than recent years.
-The 19,494.59 reenrolled acres account for 71% of eligible acres for contracts expiring 09/30/2020.
-This compares favorably with reenrollment rates from the previous 5 years which was only 56%.
-Similarly, there were new contracts covering 4,586.89 acres which began in fiscal year 2021.
+The overall enrollment rate was very good in 2021 which was the highest rate recorded.
+Over 75% of the contracts expiring 09/30/2021 were renewed.
+This compares favorably with reenrollment rates from last year which was slightly over 70%.
+The 5 years prior to 2020 only saw a 56% reenrollment rate.
+Similarly, there were new contracts covering 950 acres which began in fiscal year 2022.
 The 10-year average from 2011-2020 was only 639 new acres per year.
+With the rate of new offers since the 2022 fiscal year began, we anticipate a net gain in acres once those contracts become effective.